iandennismiller/poodledo/README.markdown

 Notes
 =====
 - In order to use this library, you will need to [get your own API token](http://api.toodledo.com/2/account/doc_register.php).
 I have not included mine in the code.
-Add it to `ApiClient.__init__`.
+Add it to the dot file (`~/.tdcli/tdclirc` by default).
 - The test harness `test_poodledo.py` does not function at all currently.
 - Pull requests always welcome!